ashleymaeconard/ashleymaeconard.github.io/_pages/publications.md

 ## Spring 2021

 *time2splice* [link]
 - time2splice is a method to ﬁnd temporal and sex-speciﬁc alternative splicing from multi-omics data.
--Implementation details: Bash, Python, R
+- Implementation details: Bash, Python, R

 ## Fall 2020
 *TIMEOR (Trajectory Inference and Mechanism Exploration using Omics data in R)* [link]